ExpediaGroup/graphql-kotlin-codegen/docs/docs/recommended-usage.md

 This code is much more performant!
 The `MyType` class is no longer a data class, so the `field1` and `field2` properties can now be resolved independently of each other.
 If I query for only `field1`, only `myExpensiveCall1()` will be called, and if I query for only `field2`, only `myExpensiveCall2()` will be called.

+Check out the [related GraphQL Kotlin docs](https://opensource.expediagroup.com/graphql-kotlin/docs/schema-generator/execution/fetching-data/) for more information on this topic.